AXErunners/electrum-axe/README.rst

 Use source distribution
 -----------------------

-Dash-Electrum is a pure python application.
+Dash Electrum is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies::

     sudo apt-get install python3-pyqt5

-If you downloaded the official package (tar.gz), you can run Dash-Electrum from its root directory, without installing it on your system; all the python dependencies are included in the 'packages' directory (except x11-hash).
+If you downloaded the official package (tar.gz), you can run Dash Electrum from its root directory, without installing it on your system; all the python dependencies are included in the 'packages' directory (except x11-hash).